Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 If you use Paragard IUDs and think they may have caused your injuries, you may be able to file a lawsuit to collect compensation.
 Begin by seeing if you have a case by consulting with a Paragard IUD lawsuit attorney.
 At Rosenfeld Injury Lawyers, our experience with prior mass tort cases gives us an advantage when it comes to helping you file a Paragard lawsuit.

-Contact a personal injury lawyer in Chicago for a free case review by filling out our contact form or calling toll-free at (888) 424-5757.
+Contact a personal injury lawyer for a free case review.

 Specific Cases We Handle